JasonYG/shopify-backend-challenge/README.md

 ## Technical Details
 This app was written with a Node.js + Express backend, and a React frontend.

-I used MongoDB as my database of choice, and used AWS S3 to house the images uploading by users.
+I used MongoDB as my database of choice, and used AWS S3 to house the images uploaded by users.